This post contains affiliate links.

 How To Study Birds?

 One of the best things about studying birds is that you only need binoculars and a bird field guide.
 I recommend starting with good binoculars to cut back on the frustration factor of cheap ones.
 This goes the same with the guide book.
 For adults, I recommend Petersen’s Field Guide To Birds or the Audubon Society Field Guide To Birds.
 I have had mine for years and they have been all over the country with me.
+You can also use any number of birding apps on your phone to help identify birds.

 For young birders, I recommend Birds, Nests, And Eggs by Mel Boring.
 This is a wonderful, illustrated guide book to common North American birds that describes not only the birds features, but their habitat and the sounds they make.
 These are very important, especially when some birds are elusive and can be seen and not heard.
 This helps keep young birders from being discouraged.